-Mathematics Prerequisite: The prerequisite for this course is successful completion (C or better) of MATH 104 or MATH 105 or a minimum score of 13 in 'Math Placement Algebra I' and a minimum score of 07 in 'Math Placement Algebra II.'
+Mathematics Prerequisite: The prerequisite for this course is successful completion (C or better) of MATH 123.

 Course Description: Math 123, with 124, is a two-semester sequence for students with limited math background who desire careers in the sciences.
 In two semesters, students' progress from algebra through the basic calculus covered in Math 113.
-Math 123 integrates the beginnings of calculus through the derivative with relevant precalculus algebra and trigonometry.
+Math 124 will review basic differentiation and applications and then proceed to cover integration including transcendental functions.
 Notes: Students who successfully complete Math 123-124 are considered the same as having successfully completed MATH 113 and can sign up for Math 114, Calculus II.
+Offered by Mathematics.
 Limited to three attempts.
+Equivalent to MATH 113.

-Course Objectives:
+Course Objectives for Part B: